microsoft/WhatTheHack/013-InfraAsCode-Ansible/Student/readme.md

 This hack will help you learn:
 - How Azure Ansible works to deploy infrastructure in Azure
-- How Ansible can be used for Configuration Management of software on a VM
+- How Ansible can be used to install software on a VM

-## Challenges

 ## Challenge 1: Create an Azure resource group using Ansible